kayserj/sms-installer/Readme.md

 Sabnzbd has been templated to prevent such issues, and the configuration wizard should be accessible from remote networks.

-If you want a more recent version of the software being used, replace the URL in these variables with the new full length URL download location, in the sms-install.yml file.  (hint, it'll probably be similar with the exception of the new version number, and should still end in the file extension.)
+If you want a more recent version of the software being used, replace the URL in these variables with the new full-length URL download location, in the sms-install.yml file.  (hint, it'll probably be similar with the exception of the new version number, and should still end in the file extension.)

  ```
   vars: